MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-arc.md

 1. On the Microsoft Defender for Cloud **Recommendations** page, open the  **Enable Microsoft Defender for Cloud** security control.

-1. Select the recommendation named **Azure Arc-enabled Kubernetes clusters should have the Defender extension installed**.
+1. Select the recommendation named **Azure Arc-enabled Kubernetes clusters should have the Microsoft Defender's extension installed**.

     :::image type="content" source="../media/defender-for-kubernetes-azure-arc/extension-recommendation.png" alt-text="Screenshot that shows the Defender for Cloud recommendation for deploying the Defender sensor for Azure Arc-enabled Kubernetes clusters." lightbox="../media/defender-for-kubernetes-azure-arc/extension-recommendation.png":::